grafana/k6-learn/Modules/Introduction to Performance Testing.md

 With performance testing, your team can:

 - **Improve user experience.** Identify potential bottlenecks and issues early in the development process.
 Performance testing provides a complete picture of what the experience of a user accessing your application is like, beyond just the application functionality.
-- **Prepare for unexpected demand.** Test beyond expected load to you find the breaking points of the application and formulate better procedures for responding to and capitalizing on unprecedented success.
+- **Prepare for unexpected demand.** Test beyond expected load to find the breaking points of the application and formulate better procedures for responding to and capitalizing on unprecedented success.
 - **Increased confidence in the application.** Lower the overall risk of failure with systematic performance testing.
 This reduced risk also builds team confidence.
 Teams can work knowing their application can withstand unexpected conditions in production.
 - **Assess and optimize infrastructure.** Reduce unnecessary infrastructure costs without compromising performance.
 Simulate scenarios to observe horizontal and vertical scaling, and run experiments to verify the resources that the system under test actually requires.